 Can I qualify for life insurance after I’ve been prescribed Zyrtec?

 Yes, individuals who have been prescribed Zyrtec can and often will be able to qualify for a traditional term or whole life insurance policy.
-Heck, many of them may even be able to qualify for a no medical exam term life insurance policy at a Preferred rate!
+Heck, many of them may even be able to qualify for a no-medical exam term life insurance policy at a Preferred rate!

 Why do life insurance companies care if I’ve been prescribed Zyrtec?

-Most life insurance companies aren’t going to “care” all that much with the fact that you’ve been prescribed Zyrtec simply because it’s not one of those “kinds” of medications that would necessarily alarm a life insurance underwriter.
+Most life insurance companies aren’t going to “care” all that much about the fact that you’ve been prescribed Zyrtec simply because it’s not one of those “kinds” of medications that would necessarily alarm a life insurance underwriter.

-We have all heard stories about how an individual can either become really sick or even die as a result of an asthma attack or a severe allergic reaction which is why you may end up being asked a few questions specifically designed to determine whether or not the underlying reason “why” you’ve been prescribed Zyrtec should be one that they ought to be worried about.
+That said, however we have all heard stories about how an individual can either become really sick or even die as a result of an asthma attack or a severe allergic reaction which is why you may end up being asked a few questions specifically designed to determine whether or not the underlying reason “why” you’ve been prescribed Zyrtec should be one that they ought to be worried about.